 It All Adds Up To Versatile

 Better informed means better enjoyment…Whether you’re troubleshooting an issue, setting up a new system, or just exploring the nuances of your or your client’s music, MAATgo makes it easier.
 With all of its functionality, it’s a no–brainer for day–to–day pro audio.
-For enthusiasts, it’s faster and more pleasant to track down a noisy cable or component, burn in new speakers or headphones, set up a new rig, or even figure out how a reissue sounds different from the previous generation.
+For audiophiles and enthusiasts, it’s faster and more pleasant to track down a noisy cable or component, burn in new speakers or headphones, set up a new cartridge or tonearm, or even figure out how a reissue sounds different from the previous generation.
 All that and more with just a button click.